Car insurance for first-time buyers

-Shopping for first time auto insurance can be intimidating, but the more you know about insurance, the better equipped you will be to find a great auto insurance policy at the best price.
+Buying car insurance for the first time can be intimidating, but the more you know about insurance, the better equipped you will be to find a great auto insurance policy at the best price.

 In almost every state, “everybody has to have liability coverage,” says Robert Passmore, vice president of auto and claims policy with the American Property Casualty Insurance Association.
-New Hampshire and Virginia are the only states that don’t require liability protection.
+New Hampshire is the only state that doesn't require liability protection.

 “If you've got a loan on your vehicle, your lender is going to require you to have those kinds of coverages,” Passmore says.